NateEag/how-i-code/content/commenting-code.rst

    it actually means, and why it matters.

-Every abstraction in a program should have a comment explaining what it is and how to use it.
-If the language supports `docstrings`_, use them.
+Every abstraction in a program should have a comment explaining what it is and how to use it (if the language supports `docstrings`_, use them).

 By doing so you gain a documentation standard you can `enforce automatically`_.
-With that standard in place, your editor can help you understand abstractions quickly, by parsing and showing you their documentation on demand.
+With that standard in place, your tools can help you understand abstractions quickly, by extracting their documentation and displaying it on demand.

 .. _Programs must be written for people to read: https://mitpress.mit.edu/sicp/front/node3.html
 .. _When they do: http://symfony.com/doc/current/bundles/SensioFrameworkExtraBundle/annotations/routing.html